gbabichev/Screen-Snip/README.md

 ## 📝 Changelog

 ### 1.2.1
-- Fixed: HEIC not saving correclty in certain cases.
-- Fixed: Objects not resizing correctly on edges.
-- Fixed: Moving multiple objects resulted in glitchy behavior when hitting edges.
+- Added: Text Tool Improvements!
+  - CMD+A to select all text.
+  - Drag to draw custom sized text boxes.
-- Fixed: Resizing the text box caused unwanted behavior
+  - Double click anywhere in the text box to edit, not just on letters.
 - Fixed: Existing images save with the correct file format if format setting was changed.
+- Fixed: Moving & resizing objects resulted in glitchy behavior when hitting edges.
 - Fixed: Thumbnail not refreshing after a crop.
 - Fixed: Delete key can now properly delete a crop box if it's not committed.